neurospin/unicog/unicogfmri/utils_unicog/computing_resources/README.md

     export DRMAA_LIBRARY_PATH=/i2bm/brainvisa/CentOS-5.3-x86_64/pbs_drmaa-1.0.13/lib/libdrmaa.so

-Optional step: If you want to launch brainvisa processes by using soma-workflow directly from your workstation.
-Launch Brainvisa just once:
+Optional step: If you want to launch brainvisa processes by using soma-workflow directly from your workstation, then launch Brainvisa just once:

     #option -X to indicate the graphic mode just for this time
     ssh  -X your_logging@gabriel.intra.cea.fr